 - USDA | Flickr (see Harvest album for example)

 - Wide 16×9 – Red Template

 - Wide 16×9 – Black Template

-You can also download slides with key Extension information to insert into your presentations as needed.
-The file includes slides with basic overview details, Extension history, impacts and organizational metrics, as well as slide templates that can be customized with your information.
+Download slides with general Extension information to insert into presentations as needed.
+Slides include basic overview details, Extension history, impacts and organizational metrics, as well as slide templates that can be customized.

 You can create research posters in two sizes using these PowerPoint templates.
 To create a custom size, first remove the header by selecting and cutting it, and then resize the slide.
 Once resized, paste the header back into the slide.

 You may also create your own header using the NC State brick logo and the Arial typeface.

 - 24×36 Presentation Poster (Preview as PDF)

 Social Media Assets